xavierleune/aerospike-client-php/doc/aerospike_append.md

 ## Parameters

 **key** the key under which the bin can be found.
-An associative array with keys 'ns','set','key'.
+An array with keys 'ns','set','key'.

 **bin** the name of the bin in which we have a numeric value.